-An academic representative such as your Head of Department (or nominee) or Programme Lead or for Postgraduate Research Students the Graduate Director (where they are not your supervisor) (who will usually Chair the meeting);

-- A member of staff from the Student Wellbeing and Inclusivity Service, such as a Wellbeing Adviser or an Accessibility and Wellbeing Adviser, acting in an advisory capacity and not as an advocate for you (who will take notes). - 5.14 You may bring a representative to accompany you, such as a fellow student, a member of staff, disability advisor or member of SU Advice who may take notes on your behalf, make representations on your behalf but may not answer questions on your behalf. - 5.15 Once all the evidence has been presented, you may be asked to leave the meeting while the circumstances are considered by the panel.
+- an academic representative such as your Head of Department (or nominee) or Programme Lead or for Postgraduate Research Students the Graduate Director (where they are not your supervisor) (who will usually Chair the meeting) - your personal tutor or the Departmental Disability Liaison Officer (DDLO) - a member of staff from the Student Wellbeing and Inclusivity Service, such as a Wellbeing Adviser or an Accessibility and Wellbeing Adviser, acting in an advisory capacity and not as an advocate for you (who will take notes) - 5.14 You may bring a representative to accompany you, such as a member of staff, or member of SU Advice who may take notes on your behalf, make representations on your behalf, but may not answer questions on your behalf. - 5.15 Once all the evidence has been presented, you may be asked to leave the meeting while the circumstances are considered by the Panel.